gpeel/my-validators/projects/reactive0-simplest/README-0-simplest.md

 Since those 2 steps are completely disctinc, you can elaborate your error.msg as you want (inside an Angular service, connected to a i18n framewotk to get translation ..etc).

-See more realistic and flexible examples : reactive3-flexible and reactive4-i18n-transloco
+See more realistic and flexible examples : reactive-flexible and reactive-i18n-transloco

 ## Plog install in your main project (OPTIONNAL)